West Virginia Divorce Attorneys Skilled At Division Of Property

 West Virginia Equitable Distribution Of Marital Property Lawyers

-Non-marital or separate property assets are not divided with your spouse.
-We will help you protect those separate, non-marital assets, including gifts, inheritance or property accumulated before your marriage or after your date of separation.
-We can assist you in protecting inheritances, gifts or other separate property, and ensure that you are compensated equally for all marital property acquired during the marriage.
+Non-marital, or separate property, assets are not divided with your spouse.
+Our attorneys will help you protect those separate, non-marital assets, including gifts, inheritance or property accumulated before your marriage or after your date of separation.
+They can assist you in protecting inheritances, gifts or other separate property and ensure that you are compensated equally for all marital property acquired during the marriage.

 Experienced In Asset Recovery

-If you believe that your spouse has absconded with a portion of your assets, we are experienced in asset recovery and can assist you in the collection of what you are owed.
+If you believe that your spouse has absconded with a portion of your assets, our attorneys are experienced in asset recovery and can assist you in the collection of what you are owed.

-Our attorneys will help you protect your family home, ensure that a proper business valuation occurs, and protect your fair share of retirement accounts and savings.
+Our lawyers will help you protect your family home, ensure that a proper business valuation occurs, and protect your fair share of retirement accounts and savings.

-Our senior attorney, Lyne Ranson, is a former white collar crime prosecutor from the U.S. attorney’s office and is experienced in piecing together financial losses and fraud in marital asset division.
+Our senior attorney, Lyne Ranson, is a former white collar crime prosecutor for the U.S. attorney’s office and is experienced in piecing together financial losses and fraud in marital asset division.